The Embedded Homology of Hypergraph Pairs: Morphisms of hypergraph pairs and homomorphisms of the homology

-where all the arrows are chain maps, all the vertical chain maps are induced by $f$, and both rows are short exact sequences.
-By applying the homology functor, we have a commutative diagram

-where both rows are long exact sequences and all the vertical maps are homomorphisms induced by $f$.
-We obtain the statement. \end{proof}
+\begin{proposition} Let $f: (\mathcal{H},\mathcal{A})\longrightarrow (\mathcal{H}',\mathcal{A}')$ be a morphism of hypergraph pairs.
+Then the following diagram commutes: { } \end{proposition} \begin{proof} Let $f: (\mathcal{H},\mathcal{A})\longrightarrow (\mathcal{H}',\mathcal{A}')$ be a morphism of hypergraph pairs.
+Then by the functorial property of the chain maps in the third row in the diagram (\ref{eq-2.1}), we have a commutative diagram of chain complexes { }Here in the last diagram, all the arrows are chain maps, all the vertical chain maps are induced by $f$, and both rows are short exact sequences.
+By applying the homology functor to the last diagram, we have a commutative diagram { }where both rows are long exact sequences and all the vertical maps are homomorphisms induced by $f$.
+We finish the proof of Proposition~\ref{le-3.a}. \end{proof}